-Most of this section is devoted to function KheResourcePairReassign, which carries out this idea while trying to save time by detecting symmetries.
-The last subsection is devoted to a simpler function, KheResourcePairSimpleReassign, which is better suited to nurse rostering.
+This section is devoted to function KheResourcePairReassign, which carries out this idea while trying to save time by detecting symmetries.
+Section 12.10 offers another way of reassigning resources.
+It does not detect symmetries, but it is more general in several respects.

-12.7.1.
+12.9.1.
 The basic function